-Set up Scratching Posts Where Kitty Likes to Dig in Her Claws
+Set Up Scratching Posts Where Kitty Likes To Dig In Their Claws

 One extra tip: Pay close attention to whether your cat prefers scratching on horizontal or vertical surfaces.
 Then, buy a horizontal or vertical scratching post to match kitty’s preferences.
 This will help make the transition a lot smoother.

 Scratching As Communication

 Sometimes cats scratch as a form of communication.
 If your cat is really happy or excited, you might find them scratching on furniture or even on the carpet to show their enthusiasm.